Latest News

 Texas and California have driven U.S. clean electricity supplies to record-high levels so far in 2025.
 They are also building a wider lead over the remainder of the country when it comes to the share of power generated by clean energy sources.

-LSEG data shows that the combined clean power output of the main power systems from California and Texas reached new highs from January to August, and increased by 10% compared to the same months in the year 2024.
+LSEG data shows that the combined clean power output of the main power systems from California and Texas reached new highs from January to August, and grew by 10% compared to the same months in the year 2024.

 The clean output growth in California and Texas was nearly two times as high as the total electricity generation elsewhere.